 As a trusted Managed Security Service Provider (MSSP) for businesses throughout the greater Los Angeles area, we think it’s important for every organization to have their own “Paul Revere” to call out cybersecurity dangers for them.
 This messenger of cyber attack warnings and IT security alerts, in this case, would be those individuals who are referred to as “white hat” hackers.
 These “good guy” hackers frequently work for MSSPs and fight on their side.
 Their job is to work against “black hat” hackers (malicious users) and provide the cyber attack warnings that we need by identifying weaknesses in your organization’s cybersecurity defenses so they can be addressed.

 To learn where your cybersecurity defenses stand, please download our complimentary Cybersecurity Report Card by clicking on the link below.

-If you’d like to share your thoughts or have questions, be sure to do so in the comments section below or send me an email to discuss this in private.
+If you’d like to share your thoughts or have questions, be sure to do so in the comments section below or feel free to send me an email to discuss this in more detail.